lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/2-types-of-coupling.md

 ![](images/content-coupling.png)

-When changing the Order service, we now have to be extremely careful about making changes to that particular table, it’s obvious to us that this table is being directly accessed by an outside party.
+When changing the Order service, we now have to be extremely careful about making changes to that particular table, it's obvious to us that this table is being directly accessed by an outside party.

 The easy fix here is to have the **Warehouse** send requests to the **Order** service itself, where we can vet the request but also hide the internal detail, making subsequent changes to the Order service much easier.